British Lichens homemenupic aboutmenupic walmenupic speciesmenupic pimenupic lichenscapesmenupic opalmenupic

 Royal Botanic Garden Edinburgh.
 Research, projects and the role of RGBE.
 Includes information on climate change.

 Lichens of North America.
 An excellent site relating to the book with the same title.
 If you like lichens and have £50 to spare (is that all!), do yourself a big favour and buy this book - it is one of the best natural history books on the planet.
-The photos are superb.
-And the common names are wonderful - each one a poem.
-When you escape (like Odesius from the Sirens?) from the wonderful pictures you will notice another important thing; many of the species are also found in the UK so can help us with our ID (many more you wish you could find here because they look so fab).
+The photos are superb and the common names are wonderful.
+Many of the species are also found in the UK so can help us with our ID (many more you wish you could find here because they look so fab).

 Lief and Anita Stridvall's Website.
 A 'Magnum Opus' containing many thousands of excellent photos of plants, fungi (their main interest) and over 600 lichen species mainly from Sweden but also throughout Europe.